Universite-Gustave-Eiffel/I-Simpa/currentRelease/doc/documentation/Offline_documentation/html/_sources/code_SPPS_modelling.rst.txt

 In addition, the calculation code also determines the overall sound pressure level in the 3D model, summing the contributions of each particle, at each time step and for each frequency band.

-Calculation of the sound pressure level at a 'volume' receiver
+Calculation of the sound pressure level at a volume receiver
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The amount of **energy** :math:`E_\text{rec}^{j}(n)` (in J or W.s) in the frequency band :math:`j` received at a volume receiver, at the time step :math:`n` (*i.e.* to time :math:`n \Delta t`) is equal to the sum of the energies :math:`\varepsilon_i^{j}` brought by each particle :math:`i` in the frequency band :math:`j`, crossing the receiver volume during the time step :math:`n` (figure[principle\_receiver\_volumique]):